 How is it treated?

 Treatment for Ebstein's anomaly depends on how severe the condition is.
 In some cases, surgery may be needed.
-Your doctor can help you decide what type of surgery is best for your child.

 See on other sites: